Tropical nations at the Winter Olympics

 The 1988 Winter Olympics in Calgary, Alberta, Canada attracted many tropical nations, including Costa Rica, Fiji, Guam, Guatemala, Jamaica, Netherlands Antilles, the Philippines, Puerto Rico, and the United States Virgin Islands.
 The Jamaica bobsleigh team became a fan favorite at these Games and were later the inspiration of the 1993 motion picture Cool Runnings.
 In the 1994 Winter Olympics six years later, the Jamaican four-man sled placed a creditable fourteenth, ahead of the United States and Russia, while Jamaican-born bobsledder Lascelles Brown won silver for Canada in 2006.

 The 2006 Winter Olympics in Turin, Italy marked the Winter Games debut of Ethiopia and Madagascar.
 The 2010 Winter Olympics in Vancouver, British Columbia, Canada saw the debut of the Cayman Islands, Colombia, Peru, and Ghana.
 The 2014 Winter Olympics saw the debut of Dominica, Paraguay, Timor-Leste, Togo, Tonga, and Zimbabwe.
 The 2018 Winter Olympics saw the debut of Ecuador, Eritrea, Malaysia, Nigeria, and Singapore.
 The 2022 Winter Olympics saw the debut of Haiti.
+The 2026 Winter Olympics saw the debut of Benin and Guinea-Bissau.

+On 14 February 2026, alpine skier Lucas Pinheiro Braathen, born in Norway to a Brazilian mother and Norwegian father, became the first Latin American, South American and Brazilian as well as the first athlete representing any tropical nation to win a medal in the Winter Olympics with a gold in the men's giant slalom.
+Pinheiro Braathen is a citizen of Brazil and Norway and previously competed for Norway, but then switched to Brazil.